In 2015, Americans spent over $11 billion on teeth whitening, including over $1.4 billion on at-home whitening products (1).

 You can buy hydrogen peroxide online.

-Bottom Line: Hydrogen peroxide is a natural bleaching agent and can kill bacteria in your mouth.
+Summary Hydrogen peroxide is a natural bleaching agent and can kill bacteria in your mouth.
 You can use it as a mouthwash or mix it with baking soda to form a whitening toothpaste.

 Apple cider vinegar has been used for centuries as a disinfectant and natural cleaning product.

-Acetic acid, which is the main active ingredient in apple cider vinegar, effectively kills bacteria.
+Acetic acid, which is the main active ingredient in apple cider vinegar, kills bacteria.
 The antibacterial property of vinegar is what makes it useful for cleaning your mouth and whitening your teeth (

 The acetic acid in vinegar has the potential to erode the enamel on your teeth.
 For this reason, you should not use apple cider vinegar every day.
 You should also limit the amount of time that apple cider vinegar is in contact with your teeth (

-Buy apple cider vinegar now.
+You can find apple cider vinegar online.

 A diet high in fruits and vegetables may be good for both your body and your teeth.

-In particular, strawberries and pineapple are two fruits that have been claimed to help whiten your teeth.
+Strawberries and pineapple are two fruits that have been claimed to help whiten your teeth.

 Whitening your teeth with a strawberry and baking soda mixture is a natural remedy that has been made popular by celebrities.